These Chocolate Protein Overnight Oats are delicious, macro-balanced, and a quick protein-packed breakfast to grab when you’re on the go!

 Notes

 GF/DF: Yep!
-Just make sure to use gluten-free oats, and dairy-free protein powder and milk.
-My ALL-TIME favorite non-dairy protein is Active Stacks which is a beef protein powder.
+Just make sure to use gluten-free oats, dairy-free protein powder and milk.
+My ALL-TIME favorite non-dairy protein is Active Stacks, which is a beef protein powder (use code LILLIE to save)

 Nutrition